Nourbh17/kerberos/README.md

 ## 1-Generate a Keytab File:

 Use the ktutil utility to create a keytab file.
-This utility is commonly available on systems with Kerberos installed.

 ## 2-Verify the algorithm used :